We’re investing to improve Reading’s leisure facilities.

 You can look forward to:

-Our leisure partner Greenwich Leisure Ltd (GLL) will operate Reading’s leisure services on the council’s behalf.
+From 1st July 2021, our leisure partner Greenwich Leisure Ltd (GLL) operates Reading’s leisure services on the Council’s behalf.

 This means if you are a member you can access all council sports facilities across the Borough plus a host of other benefits.